This blog may contain affiliate links. Read our disclosure policy for more info.

 The Larch Valley Trail starts from the Moraine Lake parking lot.
 The only problem is that getting to Moraine Lake can be way more challenging than the hike itself!

-So, this means you’ll need an alternative to parking at Moraine Lake.
-My top recommendations are the Parks Canada Park and Ride shuttles, ROAM public transit, taking this hop-on hop-off bus from Banff, or the new privately-operated shuttle.
+So, this means that most of us will need an alternative to parking at Moraine Lake.
+My top recommendations are the Parks Canada Park and Ride shuttles, ROAM public transit, taking this hop-on hop-off bus from Banff, or the new privately operated shuttle.

 Book the (new!) privately-operated shuttle

-A brand new company has just started offering shuttles to Moraine Lake from Lake Louise.
+The Moraine Lake Bus Company offers these shuttles to Moraine Lake from Lake Louise.
 This option is for transport only – so no tour guide.
-That does make it a lot more affordable than regular tours as this shuttle starts at only $35 CAD per adult.
+That does make it a lot more affordable than regular tours, as this shuttle starts at only $49 CAD per adult for a round-trip.

 When you book the shuttle, you can also choose to add on a quick hour-long stop at Lake Louise Lakefront.
 This is the perfect choice for anybody who also wants to check out Lake Louise for a few photo ops without the stress of trying to get parking.